stochasticHydroTools/DoublyPeriodicStokes/README.md

 ### CPU Python interface

 See the `source/cpu/README.md` for details.
 Note, the build instructions contained therein are for using cmake3 as the build system.
 The section can be ignored, or followed analogously through the provided top level Makefile.
 The file `python_interface/dpstokesCPU.py` contains an example.
+One can specify particles with differing radii in the CPU Python interface, though we only expose single radius setting in the joint interface.
 OpenMP is used for parallelization and users should control the number of threads via the bash script `cpuconfig.sh`.